re3h5/bloggerbot2/README.md

 # AI Blogger Bot

 An intelligent automation tool that generates and publishes engaging blog posts to your Blogger site.
-It fetches trending topics (with focus on Bangladesh), uses AI to create high-quality content, and automatically categorizes posts with appropriate labels.
+It fetches trending topics (including cryptocurrency trends), uses AI to create high-quality content with proper thumbnail images, and automatically categorizes posts with appropriate labels.

-An automated blogging system that fetches trending topics, generates engaging blog posts using AI, and publishes them to your Blogger site with appropriate labels.
+This automated blogging system combines trending topic discovery, AI-powered content generation, and image integration to create professional-looking blog posts with minimal human intervention.

 > **IMPORTANT SECURITY NOTE**: This repository does not contain any sensitive API keys or credentials.
 You will need to create your own credential files based on the example files provided.
 See the [Security and Credentials](#security-and-credentials) section for details.

 ## Features

 - 🔍 Fetches trending topics using Google Trends API with AI fallback
+- 💰 Includes cryptocurrency trends (BTC, ETH) in topic discovery
-- 📰 Creates engaging, clickable headlines using AI
+- 📰 Creates engaging, clickable headlines using AI (without quotation marks)
 - 🤖 Generates high-quality blog posts using OpenRouter AI
-- 🖼️ Automatically generates relevant images for each post with multiple fallback sources
+- 🖼️ Automatically generates relevant images with proper thumbnails for Blogger
+- 🔄 Multi-tiered image fetching with Pixabay, Pexels, and placeholder fallbacks
 - 📝 Posts automatically to Blogger with smart label classification
-- ⏰ Runs on a schedule (every 6 hours by default)
-- 🏷️ Smart label classification system
+- 🏷️ Smart label classification system for better content organization
-- 📊 Comprehensive logging with Unicode emoji support
+- 📊 Comprehensive logging with Unicode emoji support (Windows-compatible)
 - ⚠️ Robust error handling with API rate limiting and retries
 - 🔄 Automatic OAuth token refreshing
+- 🧹 Clean project structure with proper organization

 ## Prerequisites